joeylmaalouf/pyboy-emulator/README.md

 #### How do I use it?
 Run `main.py path/to/rom.gb`.

-Note that the ROM is not included in this repository; please contact me for information on how to obtain one.
+Note that no ROMs are included in this repository; if you are grading this assignment and would like to be able to test it out, please contact me for information on how to obtain one.